MicrosoftDocs/azure-reference-other/studio-module-reference/join-data.md

 This article describes how to use the [Join Data](join-data.md) module in Azure Machine Learning Studio to merge two datasets using a database-style *join operation*.

-To perform a join on two datasets, they must be related by a single key column.
+To perform a join on two datasets, they must be related by a **single** key column.
 Composite keys are not supported.

 ## How to Use Join Data

-1. in Azure Machine Learning Studio, add the datasets you want to combine, and then drag the **Join Data** module into your experiment.
+1. In Azure Machine Learning Studio, add the datasets you want to combine, and then drag the **Join Data** module into your experiment.

     You can find the module in the **Data Transformation** category, under **Manipulation**.

-    Connect the datasets to the **Join Data** module.
+2. Connect the datasets to the **Join Data** module.

     The **Join Data** module does not support a right outer join, so if you want to ensure that rows from a particular dataset are included in the output, that dataset must be on the lefthand input.

-2. Click **Launch column selector** to choose a single key column for the dataset on the left input.
+3. Click **Launch column selector** to choose a single key column for the dataset on the left input.

-3. Click **Launch column selector** to choose a single key column for the dataset on the right input.
+4. Click **Launch column selector** to choose a single key column for the dataset on the right input.

-4. Select the **Match case** option if you are joining on a text column and want to ensure that the join preserves case sensitivity.
-For example, if you deselect this option, `A1000` would be considered a different key value than `a1000`.
+5. Select the **Match case** option if you are joining on a text column and want to ensure that the join preserves case sensitivity.

+    For example, if you select this option, `A1000` would be considered a different key value than `a1000`.

-    If you deselect this option, `A1000` would be considered the same as `a1000`.
+    If you deselect this option, case sensitivity is **not** enforced, and `A1000` would be considered the same as `a1000`.

 5. Use the **Join type** dropdown list to specify how the datasets should be combined. types: